psharma04/academic-kickstart/content/courses/legal-studies-hsc/core-2.md

 - Approve military intervention or political sanctions to protect human rights and encourage compliance with human rights standards.
 - Five permanent members (China, USA, UK, Russia and France), which are accompanied by [10 members](https://www.un.org/securitycouncil/content/current-members) who are elected for a two year term by the General Assembly.

+#### International Court of Justice

+- Judicial component of the UN.
+- Judges international civil disputes, and advises on human rights law.
+- Works in conjunction with the International Criminal Court to prosecute crimes against humanity.
+- Can be considered the civil component of the international judicial system (ICC would be the criminal component).

+#### Office of the High Commissioner for Human Rights

+- Established in 1993 to oversee the Human Rights Council
+- Offers support and expertise to human rights agencies and monitoring bodies.
+- Conducts the Universal Periodic Review of international compliance with the ICCPR and ICESCR,

 ---